squarism/squarism.github.io/_posts/2013-09-13-dry-methods-with-ruby-blocks.markdown

 end
 {% endhighlight %}

-<p>The &block argument and yield block is optional.
-You could write this as:</p>
+The &block argument and yield block is optional.
+You could write this as:

 {% highlight ruby %}
  def user_ids(results)
    rows = results.dup